 Wine region: The Qualitätswein label will always indicate which one the grapes hail from.
 These are, from largest to smallest in terms of vineyard area: Rheinhessen, Pfalz, Baden, Württemberg, Mosel, Franken, Nahe, Rheingau, Saal-Unstrut, Ahr, Sachsen, Mittelrhein and Hessische Bergstraße.

 Alcohol content: The percentage figure shows you how much alcohol by volume, or ABV, is in the bottle.
-ABV will range anywhere from 8.5% to a maximum of 15%.
-Wines containing no more than 12% ABV would generally be described as light, whereas those over 13.5% would be considered strong or heavy wines.
+ABV will range anywhere from 8.5 percent to a maximum of 15 percent.
+Wines containing no more than 12 percent ABV would generally be described as light, whereas those over 13.5 percent would be considered strong or heavy wines.

 Dry vs. sweet: Many Qualitätswein labels indicate how dry the wine will taste according to the following scale: trocken (dry) no hint of sweetness, halbtrocken (half-dry) only the slightest hint of sweet, feinherb (off-dry) a little bit sweeter; lieblich (sweet) definitely on the sweet side, and süß (sweet) with full-on sweetness.